joantolos/joantolos/src/assets/posts/hexagonal-architecture.md

-The role of software architect has some many definitions as there are companies.
-This is a term that has lost its meaning, as it depends so much of the organization that trying to create a single definition is very hard.
-It can range from expert programmer up to defining the strategic technical direction for the company.
+The role of software architect has as many definitions as there are companies.
+This is a term that, in part, has lost its meaning, as it depends so heavily on the organization that trying to create a single definition is very difficult.
+The role can range from expert programmer to defining the company's strategic technical direction.

-# The laws of architecture

-- Everything in software architecture is a trade-off.
-- Why is more important than how.
+I want to discuss the architecture of a piece of software, though some may consider this **software design** rather than **software architecture**, which is fine.
+The main goal of this post is to examine some of the most commonly used software architectures and learn how to choose between them based on requirements.
+Since Microservices Architecture is so widespread, I want to give special attention to Domain-Driven Design (DDD) and Hexagonal Architecture, which, by consensus, are considered the most appropriate ways to implement microservices.

+This post is based basically on three books:

+* <a href="https://www.oreilly.com/library/view/fundamentals-of-software/9781492043447/" target="_blank">Fundamentals of Software Architecture O'Reilly</a>
+* <a href="https://www.amazon.com/Microservices-Patterns-examples-Chris-Richardson/dp/1617294543" target="_blank">Microservices Patterns: With examples in Java</a>
+* <a href="https://www.amazon.com/Domain-Driven-Design-Tackling-Complexity-Software/dp/0321125215" target="_blank">Domain-Driven Design: Tackling Complexity in the Heart of Software</a>

 # Architecture Characteristics or "the ilities"